A50 Growth Corridor: Uttoxeter

 Project A: Western Junction

 This is being carried out by Tarmac and project managed by Amey on our behalf as part of the Infrastructure + strategic partnership.
-Its construction began in June 2016 and is on course to be completed in November 2018.
+Its construction began in June 2016 and was open traffic in December 2018.

-It will deliver a grade-separated junction on the A50 to the West of Uttoxeter and will provide improved access to new housing and employment sites to the south of the A50.
-It will also improve access to the existing and new JCB factories to the north of the A50.
+It delivers a grade-separated junction on the A50 to the West of Uttoxeter and will provide improved access to new housing and employment sites to the south of the A50.
+It also improves access to the existing and new JCB factories to the north of the A50.

 Project B: Eastern Junction